 Your wallpapering project could be a two or three-day job.
-So, if your paste dries up, it can be inconvenient and costly to mix up another batch.
+So, mixing up another batch can be inconvenient and costly if your paste dries up.

 In this article, I use my years of experience to answer the question, “how long does wallpaper paste last?”
 I also offer some tried and tested storage tips to extend the lifespan of your paste.

 Typically, wallpaper paste comes in powdered form, mixed with cold water to create a thick paste.